swapins/AI-Image-Backend/README.md

 ## Features
 - **User Authentication**: User registration, login, and access control using Laravel's built-in authentication.
 - **Image Upload**: Upload PNG or JPG images to cloud storage (e.g., AWS S3).
-- **Generative AI API Integration**: Generate image variations using a generative AI service.
+- **Generative AI API Integration**: Generate image variations using a generative AI service OpenAI.
 - **User Dashboard API**: Provide endpoints for users to view, manage, and download uploaded and generated images.
 - **Role-Based Access Control (RBAC)**: Admin users can view all images, while regular users can view only their own.
 - **Job Queues**: Handle image generation in the background using Laravel Queues for efficient processing.